SumiSastri/dev-blogs/docs/programming-database-design/part6-ERDs-mapping-rules.md

 - The third step is to identify specialisation-generalisation relationships and create the appropriate tables
 - The final step is look for complex ternary, quaternary and nary relationships

-- This will result in many of the conceptual relationships in the ERDs being removed
-• One-to-many relationships will have 2 tables with the primary key (PK) of the parent referenced as the foreign key in the child (FK), the child entity retains its own PK - result PK-FK
-• Many-to-many relationships: replaced by 3 tables - a link table to link the 2 weak entities, the 2 PKs of the weak entities are merged becoming FKs in the link entity and the PK of the link table becomes a compound key - result PK-FK-FK
-• Specialisations: replaced with one or several tables (1:1 vs 1:0, 0:0) - 1:1 relationships with 1 table where all attributes are merged, or 2 tables with the PK of the parent referenced and flagged in as the FK in the child.
-Result PK-FK in all cases with flags
-• Ternary relationships: replaced by 4 tables and 3 one-to-many relationships

-Following the guidelines below, by the end of the mapping, logical ERD only contains
-• One-to-many relationships with correct FKs, there will be no many-to-many relationships or ternary relationship
-• One-to-one relationships optional on one side with correct FKs
-• One-to-one relationships optional on both sides with correct FKs

 ## Binary relationships_